schymane/MassBank-documentation/contributor_documentation.md

 Contributors are welcome to provide new spectra to MassBank.
 New spectra should meet the format described in the [MassBank record format specification](https://github.com/MassBank/MassBank-web/blob/master/Documentation/MassBankRecordFormat.md).
 All MassBank spectra are stored in the [MassBank-data](https://github.com/MassBank/MassBank-data) repository.
 To submit new spectra create a pull request to MassBank-data or open an issue to get in contact.

 ## Generation of new records for upload to MassBank-data
 The preferred software to generate MassBank records is [RMassBank](https://www.bioconductor.org/packages/release/bioc/html/RMassBank.html).
 RMassBank is in continuous development.
 Hence, use the latest version available, please.
-If you are using your own pipeline please consider to provide it to other users.
+If you are using your own pipeline please consider to provide it to other users(please open an issue).

 ## Validate new record files locally
 Before new record files are accepted to MassBank-data, they need to pass the validation.
 This will be done automatically if a pull request is created.
 Its also possible to validate record files locally in advance.
 To validate new record files locally please clone this repo.
 Under the `.scripts` directory create the source tree of the [MassBank-web](https://github.com/MassBank/MassBank-web) project and compile it, because the [Validator](https://github.com/MassBank/MassBank-web/blob/master/MassBank-Project/MassBank-lib/src/main/java/massbank/Validator.java) program is needed.